 The Great Hope: Essays on Liberty and Character

 People acquainted with FEE president Lawrence W. (“Larry”) Reed know that he regards it as more than a badge of honor to practice what one preaches—it’s a moral commandment.
 In many places in the United States and abroad over the years, he has written and spoken about the character traits required of adults in a free society.
 One of those traits is modesty.
-And that’s why you won’t hear Larry bragging about his new book, The Great Hope: Essays on Character and Liberty,
+And that’s why you won’t hear Larry bragging about his new book, The Great Hope: Essays on Character and Liberty, available right here.

 But we are quite happy to brag on his behalf.

 The book is itself modest, but only in its length.
 In 116 pages, Larry offers 32 brief essays that originated as columns in the local newspaper in Newnan, Georgia, where he lives.
 These essays “inspire, educate, and connect,” to use a phrase from FEE’s new mission statement.
 The subjects are so wide-ranging (from Calvin Coolidge to corporate welfare) that when the idea to assemble them into a book was first suggested by a friend and FEE donor, Larry was concerned the collection wouldn’t hold together.

 “They’re all over the place,” he said.
 “And besides, they’re just newspaper columns and some of them I wrote in about five minutes.”